Postgraduate study in Polymer Engineering

 Where can postgraduate study in Polymer Engineering take you?

-If you’re a current industry professional with a few years of experience, a postgraduate programme in Polymer Engineering is intended to give you the specialised knowledge necessary for the next step on your career pathway.
+If you’re a current industry professional with a few years of experience, a postgraduate programme in Polymer Engineering aims to give you the specialised knowledge necessary for the next step on your career pathway.
 Some of the intermediate and experienced roles this can lead to include:

 - Research Engineer